Specifically Designed for International and Caribbean Medical Graduates

 The Video Course

 The RIQ Course is a unique, powerful residency interview preparation system.
-This is the only program you will need.
-You get full-length video answers (90+) to the most important interview questions – specifically designed for the IMG or Caribbean medical school graduate.
+You get full-length video answer demonstrations (90+ videos) to the most important interview questions – specifically designed for the IMG or Caribbean medical school graduate.
 Also features 80+ pages of sample answers, answer outlines, and analysis of top interview answers.

 Interview Advice Blog

-Check out our blog for useful tips.
+Check out our blog for useful tips for FREE.
 We share our own personal statements and ERAS application.
-We talk about everything from Thank You Notes to what to wear.
+We talk about everything from Thank You Notes, to Top Interview Questions, to What to Wear.

 Expert Video Demonstrations, Analysis, and Full-length Answers

 Residency Interview Questions (RIQ) is a residency interview preparation system specifically designed for the international medical graduate (IMG) or Caribbean medical graduate.
 Here's how it works: we've created more than 90 videos and hundreds of pages of content to teach you how to nail the highest-yield residency interview questions.
 Watch and learn from the content, style and body language of true-to-life interview demonstrations.
 The interview questions you will face are known, let RIQ show you how to create the perfect answers.

 Match successfully with our program or your next year is free.

 90+ HD-videos provide real-world examples and expert insight.
 There is more than 100 pages of content to help you craft your own answers.
 We believe that great interview skills can be taught.
 Learn the break down of each of the most common, highest-yield residency interview questions.
 See how we employ body language and tone.
-We give you a formula after to craft your own answer.
+We give you the formula after to craft your own answer.